 The Siberian Trail

 Here is a video of their 2017 Darwin Day celebrations

-Next on the Ancestor's trail world map (unless anywhere else beats them to it!) will be the USA who plan a trail in the Mohonk Preserve in New York State.
-This is being led by Glenn Geher and Aron Wiegand of SUNY (the State University of New York).
-The University has a long history of organising a variety of outreach events, and their trail looks set to take place in a beautiful location as well as being a highly faithful representation of the Ancestor's Tale book.
+Next on the Ancestor's trail world map (unless anywhere else beats them to it!) will be the USA who have confirmed a trail in the Mohonk Preserve in New York State on April 28th.
+This is being led by Glenn Geher, Aron Wiegand and Olivia Jewell of SUNY (the State University of New York).
+The University has a long history of organising a variety of outreach events, and their trail willtake place in a beautiful location as well as being a highly faithful representation of the Ancestor's Tale book.